U.S. Senator Claims More U.S. Jobs in Solar Than in Coal — And He’s Right

 by Cassady Sharp

-The solar industry has seen significant growthrecently growing by 41 percent in2013.
-It is now the second-largest source of new US electricity, natural gas being the first.
+The solar industry has seen significant growth recently, growing by 41 percent in 2013.
+It is now the second-largest source of new U.S. electricity, natural gas being the first.
 The cost of solar installation also fell by 15 percent compared to 2012 costs.

-Companies are also taking advantageof solar potential, particularly the tech sector.
-Apple, who has committed to a goal of powering the iCloud with 100 percent renewable energy, announced it was building its third solar farm in North Carolina to power its data center there.
-North Carolina itself is also experiencing growth in solar energythanks to grassroots initiatives like Solarize which is installing solar on residential homes in Charlotte.
+Companies are also taking advantage of solar potential, particularly the tech sector.
+Apple, which has committed to a goal of powering the iCloud with 100 percent renewable energy, announced it was building its third solar farm in North Carolina to power its data center there.
+North Carolina itself is also experiencing growth in solar energy thanks to grassroots initiatives like Solarize, which is installing solar on residential homes in Charlotte.